Roosterbear/tips/english.md

 * Why don't you take a little stroll and find out?
 * Can I borrow that shovel?
 * You guys know how to pole vault?
+* Why don't you just back off, string bean?
+* The second we hit the place, we start making some phone calls
+*